Our Story…

 We’ll keep adding to this until it’s up-to-date.

 Recently, I was at Impressions Gallery, in Bradford to be around the Café Royal Books exhibition.
 It was the annual photo book fair and a party to celebrate the show.
 I was asked to talk about Café Royal Books.
-It’s pretty fast paced here, day-to-day, and it’s good sometimes to have a reason to look back through the archive.
-We’d really need a few weeks to put the early years into some kind of order though, but I managed to find some bits.
+It’s pretty busy here, day-to-day, and it’s good sometimes to have a reason to look back through the archive.

 I know a lot of you have been here from the start, and thank you, but it occurred to me that I’ve never really talked that much about why it started, and how the early publications began to form what we do now.
-It’s not a standard route in to publishing photography, if there is such a thing.
+It wasn’t really a standard route in.

-Café Royal Books is 19 this year — the official start date is a bit hazy.
+Café Royal Books is 19 this year.
 For 12 of those years we’ve published a bit more than a new book each week — 60 books a year.
 There are a few moments, which were pretty important along the way, so over the next few weeks, I’ll try to twist them into some kind of history.

 These first photos are some of the few I have of my studio.
 Having returned to Southport around 2001, from living and studying Fine Art in Leeds, to begin working as 3D workshop technician and teaching at a local college.
 Without any reason not to — painting, and some drawing, was what I always did.
 Painting felt like a puzzle and the physicality of the material was pretty consuming.